Below are answers to some of the questions we are asked about the Wheels of Time E-badge scheme.

 You will need a different e-mail address for each e-badge account.

-†We know that Google (gmail) allows sub-addressing and understand that Yahoo Mail and outlook.com do.
+*We know that Google (gmail) and hotmail allow sub-addressing and understand that Yahoo Mail and outlook.com do.
 Check the documentation for other e-mail sevices.